IowaDave/ESP01-8266-Meets-Canterbury-Tales/README.md

 static const char variableName[] PROGMEM = "This string is enclosed only in quotes.";
 </code></pre>

-Comment: both of these examples appear to compile successfully.
-I prefer the shorter syntax given in the Arduino.cc reference because it seems clear and sufficient.
+Comment: both of these "official" examples appear to compile successfully.
+I found also that omitting both the curly brackets and the "static" token produces compact code that compiles successfully:

+<pre><code style="font-family: monospace; ">
+/* Expressif reference example */
+const char variableName[] PROGMEM = "This string is enclosed only in quotes.";
+</code></pre>

 **Declare the array**